minprog/app-studio/40 Problem Sets/40 To-Do List/10 Assignment.md

 Correctness
 : To what extent is your code consistent with our specifications and free of bugs?

+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.

+## Peer Assessment

+In additional to the above, your work will also be reviewed by a fellow student.
+Instructions for the review will be made available next week.

 Design
 : To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

 Style
 : To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.

 ## I forgot to do...